-The prospectus will include all or some of the following.
+The prospectus will include all or some of the following four items.
 Consult your committee to determine what they expect.

-- A dissertation statement - A discussion of some of the relevant literature - A discussion of the approach to the project - A bibliography - A sample dissertation chapter (needn't be the introduction, and probably shouldn't be)
+- A dissertation statement - A discussion of some of the relevant literature

+- A discussion of the approach to the project - A bibliography

+In any case, the prospectus must include a substantive piece of writing-e.g., a sample chapter.

 The prospectus must be reviewed and approved by each member of the student's supervisory committee.
 The document does not need to be presented to the committee as a scheduled exam, but all members must approve the document.
 Results are recorded on the Philosophy Prospectus Results form and submitted to the graduate coordinator, who reports the results to the Graduate College.
-After the Dissertation Prospectus is passed, a student can be advanced to doctoral candidacy (ABD status).
+After the Dissertation Prospectus is passed, the student advances to doctoral candidacy (ABD status).

 [Pro Tip: What many committees find most important is a provisional list of the planned chapters and what the student intends to accomplish in each of them, for the committee needs to ensure that the student has an appropriate plan for how they're going to break down the project into manageable parts.
-Also, many committees find it useful to ask students to turn in other portions of the prospectus before turning in a sample chapter.
+Also, many committees find it useful to ask students to turn in other portions of the prospectus before turning in, say, a sample chapter as their substantive piece of writing.
 Indeed, the exact timing of each portion of the prospectus is not important.
-But students should know that they won't advance to doctoral candidacy and become ABD (that is, "all but dissertation") until they have the entire prospectus, including the sample chapter, approved.]
+But students should know that they won't advance to doctoral candidacy and become ABD (that is, "all but dissertation") until they have the entire prospectus, including a substantive piece of writing, approved.]